 Technical architecture overview for IT teams evaluating AccessPoint

-Last updated: March 29, 2026 by Steve
+Last updated: August 09, 2026 by Steve

 Technical Architecture

 This document provides a technical overview of the AccessPoint platform for solution architects, cybersecurity engineers, and IT directors evaluating the product for their organization.
+It is drawn from the AccessPoint Solution Architecture Guide (v2.0.67).

 Platform Overview